Sylius/Sylius/UPGRADE-1.12.md

 9. Passing a `Gaufrette\Filesystem` to `Sylius\Component\Core\Uploader\ImageUploader` constructor is deprecated since Sylius 1.12 and will be prohibited in 2.0.
 Use `Sylius\Component\Core\Filesystem\Adapter\FlysystemFilesystemAdapter` instead.

+10. Gaufrette is no longer used by Sylius in favour of Flysystem.
+If you want to use Gaufrette in your project, you need to set:

+    ```yaml
+    sylius_core:
+        filesystem:
+            adapter: gaufrette
+    ```

+    in your `config/packages/_sylius.yaml` file.

 ### Frontend toolset changes

 #### Dependencies update